michaelpatrickpurcell/xix/README.md

 If you lose an exchange, points will be awarded to your opponent.

 ### Scoring
-The number of points awarded depends on the total number of strikes that have been received during the exchange.
+The number of points awarded depends on the current stakes for the exchange.
+Recall that every time a player receives a strike, they must either abandon the exchange or raise the stakes.
+So, the current stakes depend on the total number of strikes that have been received (by both players) during the exchange.

+The following table describes what the stakes in an exchange will be for each possible number of strikes that have been received in that exchange.

 | Strikes | Points |
 |---------|--------|